 6. Composer Setup

-At this point, we're almost much good to go.
+At this point, we’re almost good to go.
 All we need to do is create our Laravel project files!
-If you haven't got Composer yet, you'll need to install that first (if you've already got it, skip ahead) on your local machine - or you can use the version of Composer that's inside Homestead.

 vagrant up followed by